How flexible should your tourism translator be?

 1) Determine exactly who your target audience is

 This sounds simple and some companies choose random languages to see if they have an increase in visitors.
-However, to see better results, you should conduct thorough research and find out how many international visitors are coming to your region using analytics tools and base the languages you choose on that.
+However, to see better results, you should use analytics tools to carry out thorough research.
+Find out how many international visitors are coming to your region and base the languages you choose on that.

 2) Prepare your content for adaptation into other languages